Pelosi confirms trip to Asia, but no mention of Taiwan

 Taiwan and China split in 1949 after the communists won a civil war on the mainland.
 Both sides say they are one country but disagree over which government is entitled to national leadership.
 They have no official relations but are linked by billions of dollars of trade and investment.

 The United States switched diplomatic recognition from Taipei to Beijing in 1979, but maintains informal relations with the island.
-Washington is obligated by federal law to see that Taiwan's government has the means to defend itself.
+Washington is obligated by federal law to see that Taiwan has the means to defend itself.

+Washington's “One China policy” says it takes no position on the status of the two sides but wants their dispute resolved peacefully.
+Beijing promotes an alternative “One China principle” that says they are one country and the Communist Party is its leader.

+Members of Congress publicly backed Pelosi’s interest in visiting Taiwan despite Chinese opposition.
+They want to avoid being seen as yielding to Beijing.

 Beijing has given no details of how it might react if Pelosi goes to Taiwan, but the Ministry of Defense warned last week the military would take “strong measures to thwart any external interference.”
 The foreign ministry said, "those who play with fire will perish by it.”